cardboardaardvark/talos/README.md

 ## FAQ

 * Q: How many bugs are there?
-A: YES.
+A: Yes.

 * Q: Why?
 A: It's fun.
 Also I want to experiment with creating a new user space API that is not Windows and is not Unix.